 The NYT, which costs 300 yen a month, unexpectedly revealed the future of the Seto Inland Sea

-When you follow the news from around the world, you can see Japan's weaknesses, but at the same time, you can also see its potential.
+Following global news reveals Japan's weaknesses, but at the same time, it also reveals its potential.

-This realization was a perfect example of that.
+This recent realization was a perfect example of that.

-of the NYT, which costs 300 yen per month, and ChatGPT's summary function
+of the NYT, which costs 300 yen per month to subscribe to, and ChatGPT's summarization function,

 comment